bioinf/Sibelia/C-SIBELIA.md

 write variants to some other file, set the "variant" option":

 	-v <vile name> or --variant <file name>

+If "-o" option is set, then VCF file be written in the output directory.

 Blocks coordinates
 ------------------